brunomircevski/rumor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Project created in order to learn new technologies: Django, Bootstrap, SQLite, JavaScript.
-The idea of project is close to my heart: eco-friendly, cheap and fun - second hand clothing.
+Project created in order to learn algorithms and data structures and technologies: JavaScript, HTML, CSS.

 ## Functionality Of The Project: